teampears/studious-adventure/Report/report-draft.md

 - 5-10% no shows, visually showing it on profiles allows for potential escalation for repeated no shows
       - analytics on FAQ/Support
       - tie to CRM for line of sight on potential repeat / high volume questions or issues
+- Maybe there is a potential of adding a chatbot to the website
+      - Users can get the needed help faster
+- Adding an optional feature for placing automatic bookings/orders
+      - for example, every 2 weeks a booking order will be placed and a nofication sent to the user reminding them of their order
+      - users can cancel this anytime or change their default info
 ---
 # WordPress Development
 <!-- TODO point form to elaborate on -->